Manual Installation of Owl¶

 Permission Requirements¶

-- If specific tools need to be executed, the API Key also needs to have read or write permissions for the corresponding Open API.
+- To execute specific tools, the API Key also needs to have read or write permissions for the corresponding Open API

 Endpoint List¶